 The Cook House prime rib on Thursday nights, thick and prepared just right.
-We usually get it to go and take it home to eat, because it gets crowded in this small local restaurant.
 Located on Highway 470 and Uwao Street, in Kualapu'u.

 I also like the sandwiches they make at the Sundown Deli in Kaunakakai, especially the Club Sandwich, so "Ono"!